sarahciston/codingcare/posts/guide.md

 It has been one of my biggest stresses about our Collective learning how to lead.
 Because leadership feels like a responsibility I take seriously, but also a spotlight or a pedestal I'm wary of, this leadership feels like a tightrope walk in which I try nervously to make sure everyone is comfortable, having fun, and learning—all without forcing anything or having it "look like" anything is happening at all.

 Of course, this does not work.
-That nervous strategy is riddled with stilted efforts of over-structured efforts leading to dead silence and loosey goosey meandering conversations.
+That nervous strategy is riddled with stilted efforts of over-structured efforts leading to dead silence and loosey-goosey meandering conversations.
 Along the way I am continually learning the caring practices of facilitation as leadership, as being a vessel and a model.
 The space is a loose net—some structure is in fact necessary, though I was loathe to be the instigator of that structure at first.

 >>Elea: "Can I go on a tangent?"

 >>Sarah: "Always."

+GIFs, TikToks, whatever's your thing... what brings a smile to your face and a sense of levity to the experience?
+What can you connect around?
+How can we not take ourselves so seriously even as we engage in the serious business of reimagining the world?

 ## 3. we make mistakes